Sidebar Menu

 The OCD treatment community is small, but the need for high-quality intervention is high.
 Click here to download the REACH OCD IOP program flyer.
 If you have any questions, you may contact the Program Director, Brian Zaboski (brian.zaboski@yale.edu), Medical Director, Fatima Motiwala (fatima.motiwala@bpthosp.org), or Program Manager, Jennifer Naughton (jennifer.naughton@bpthosp.org).
 You can also call Bridgeport Hospital’s REACH main phone number (203-384-3377).
 Their website is: https://www.bridgeporthospital.org/services/mental-health/reach-program.

-LEARN ABOUT INFERENCE-BASED CBT (Posted November 17, 2023) New!
+LEARN ABOUT INFERENCE-BASED CBT (Posted November 17, 2023)

 I-CBT Graphic